 That very evening, Harry Haft was loaded onto a truck — and sent to the first of many concentration camps.

-Nazis Forced Harry Haft To Fight For His Life
+The Nazis Force Harry Haft To Fight For His Life

 Following their “registration,” Harry Haft and the other men from his town were sent to slave labor camps in Poznan, in western Poland.
 The Nazi guards divided him and the others into two groups, arbitrarily waving them “left” or “right.”
 Haft went to the left.
 He never saw the men sent right ever again.